sushobhan-mishra/Python_IIG_Course/README.md

 # Python_IIG_Course

-This is about the course 'Empowering Science Through Python'.
-This was conducted from Indian Institute of Geomagnetism(IIG).
+This is about the course 'Empowering Science Through Python', conducted by Indian Institute of Geomagnetism(IIG), Panvel, Maharastra.
 I have attended this course in Magnetic Observatory, Alibag, Maharastra.